Murder and abuse before deadly migrant crossing

 He was held prisoner for nine months on the Libyan border while his parents came up with the money to pay for the next stage of the trip.
 Eventually, he was taken across the border into Libya in a truck and given the number of a contact to call in Tripoli.

-Now, the boy is in a migrant holding centre outside Catania.
-Tyler says he still plans to go to Norway -- using traffickers, if necessary. ($1 = 1.1948 Libyan dinars)
+Now, the boy is in a migrant holding center outside Catania.
+Tyler says he still plans to go to Norway -- using traffickers, if necessary.

 (Editing by Toby Chopra)